vikas0809/Pewlett-Hackard-Analysis/README.md

 ### Deliverable 1: The Number of Retiring Employees by Title

-* The retirement_titles.csv table is a list of employees born between 1952 and 1955 who are eligible for retirement.
+* retirement_titles.csv table is a list of employees born between 1952 and 1955 who are eligible for retirement.
 * Second list contains current employees of company born between 1952 and 1955 with their most recent titles using DISTINCT ON function which is exclusive to Postgress.
 * Last list is count of the retiring employees for each title sorted in ascending order.